 March 2023 Financial Report (Jason)

 Jason Janssen reviewed the March 2023 Financial Report.
-Revenue and expenses were both slightly less than a year ago.
+Expenses were slightly less than a year ago.
 Overall the budget is $11,000 down (in the red) but is trending normally.
 Jeff observed that income is nearly the same as last year.

 Nathan Kerns asked why were the expenses lower than last year?
 Personnel was one area that went down, and this was due to staff changes.
 Jason said it was not planned, just coincidental.